lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 These parameters enable users to define density and orientations for fractures within a discrete fracture network.
 This family sets kappa, theta, and phi.
 Other scenarios may use parameters such as trend, plunge, dip, and strike.

-- **'kappa'**: Sets concentration parameter for the von Mises-Fisher distribution, which is used for modeling directionality of fractures.
+- **kappa**: Sets concentration parameter for the von Mises-Fisher distribution, which is used for modeling directionality of fractures.
 Higher values indicate a tighter clustering of the fracture orientations around the mean direction.
-- **'theta'** : This parameter defines the angle used to specify the orientation of fractures.
+- **theta** : This parameter defines the angle used to specify the orientation of fractures.
 For example  orientation set to 0 (the default) would represent horizontal fractures  while a value of π/2 (90 degrees) would indicate a vertical fracture.
-- **'phi'** : Similar to theta, phi is used to specify the azimuthal angle of the fracture in spherical coordinates.
+- **phi** : Similar to theta, phi is used to specify the azimuthal angle of the fracture in spherical coordinates.
 This angle defines the rotation around the vertical axis.
 For example, a value of 0 for phi would mean the fracture is pointing along the positive x-axis, while a value of π/2 would indicate it’s pointing along the positive y-axis.

 hy_variable